Welcome to Farming in the Foothills!

 El Dorado County Stations

 Placer County Station

 - Verona, Nicolaus

 - Browns Valley, Marysville

-Development of this website is supported by funding from Western SARE and the USDA Risk Management Agency, the Western Extension Risk Management Education Program, and the USDA National Institute of Food and Agriculture.
+Development of this website is supported by funding from Western SARE, the USDA Risk Management Agency, the Western Extension Risk Management Education Program, and the USDA National Institute of Food and Agriculture.